JetBrains/intellij-sdk-docs/topics/ui/controls/built_in_button.md

 ![](browse_buttons.png)

 ### Expand field
-If input text can be long and place is constrained, use built-in button to expand the control (`com.intellij.ui.components.fields.ExpandableTextField`):
+If input text can be long and place is constrained, use built-in button to expand the control ([`ExtendableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExtendableTextField.java)):

 ![](expandable_1.png)
 ![](expandable_2.png)